Terms and Condition of Business

 14 Data Protection

-14.1 In compliance with the data Protection Act 1998, personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.
+14.1 In compliance with the GDPR, personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes.

 14.2 We will use your details for fraud prevention purposes.
 We will check your details with fraud prevention agencies and if you give us false or inaccurate information and we suspect fraud, we will record this.